github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-hashicorp-vault.md

 **Note**:

 When the `permissions` key is used, all unspecified permissions are set to no access, with the exception of the metadata scope, which always gets read access.
-Therefore, you may need to add other permissions, such as `content: read`.
+Therefore, you may need to add other permissions, such as `contents: read`.
 See [Automatic token authentication](/actions/security-guides/automatic-token-authentication) for more information.

 {% endnote %}